 What to include:

-- A description of your bar’s offering, from food and drinks, to entertainment and venue hire.
+A description of your pub’s offering, from food and drink to entertainment and venue hire.

-- An explanation of how your products or services fulfill the market’s needs.
+An explanation of how your products or services fulfil the market’s needs.

-- A deeper exploration of your target market — who they are, what their habits are, how much they spend and so on.
+A deeper exploration of your target market — who they are, what their habits are, their favourite beverages, how much they spend and so on.

-- Your objectives and goals, including any plans to expand into other business areas or markets.
+Your objectives and goals, including any plans to expand into other business areas or markets – such as creating your own microbrewery.

 Investors are attracted to industry and market knowledge, and this is the section to prove you have it.
-The market analysis compiles industry insights, information on your target audience and a competitive analysis, and outlines what success looks like.
+The market analysis compiles industry insights, information on your target audience and a competitor analysis, to outline what success looks like.
 You can break it down into four stages:

-- Design a customer persona based on experience and research, and explain why your bar will appeal to them.
+Design a customer persona based on experience and research, and explain why your bar or pub will appeal to them.

-- Analyse your competitors — how many other local bars are there and how do they stack up against yours?
+Analyse your competitors — how many other local bars are there, what type of beverages do they stock, do they offer food, and how does their offering compare to yours?

 Product line and menu